Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions: The main results

-Consider now in more detail the infinite-horizon control problem with free right endpoint, i.e., the case of the absence of asymptotic constraints ($\mathcal{C}_{\infty}=\mathcal{C}_{\as}=\mathbb{X}$).
-Corollary~\ref{72} allows us to apply \eqref{WAKK} without any asymptotic assumptions, but this condition may be satisfied by a continuum of the co-state arcs.
+Corollaries~\ref{72} and~\ref{727} make it possible to apply \eqref{WAKKa} and \eqref{AKKa} without any asymptotic constraints, but this condition may be satisfied by a continuum of the co-state arcs.
 Consider another approach: let us start by searching for an explicit transversality condition, i.e., an asymptotic condition that would select exactly one co-state arc for each optimal process.

-For this purpose, \cite[Theorem~8.1]{norv} proposed to find $\hjk{\psi}$ such that it is a pointwise limit of a sequence of the co-state arcs that equal zero on certain unbounded sequence of time instants $\theta_n$.
-The corresponding necessary condition was proved for the infinite-horizon control problem under some strong assumptions on asymptotics of $\rty$, $J$ and their gradients.
-Under these assumptions the proposed condition is equivalent to \eqref{WAKK}.
-Later, for the same purpose, in \cite{kr_as2004} and then in \cite{kr_as,kab,JDCS,optim,av_new,Tauchnitz,belyakov2018,aseev2019new}, many assumptions on the asymptotic behavior of $f,f_0,J$, and their gradients were considered.
-Under these assumptions, some solution $(\hjk{\psi},\hjk{\lambda})$ of \eqref{sys_psi}--\eqref{maxH} is determined by the following formula:
+For this purpose, \cite[Theorem~8.1]{norv} proposed to find $\hjk{\psi}$ such that it is the pointwise limit of a sequence of the co-state arcs that equal zero on a certain unbounded sequence of time instants $\theta_n$.
+The corresponding necessary condition was proved for the infinite-horizon control problem under some strong assumptions on the asymptotics of $\rty$, $J$, and their gradients.
+Under these assumptions, the proposed condition is equivalent to \eqref{WAKKa}.
+Later, for the same purpose, in \cite{kr_as2004} and then in \cite{kr_as,JDCS,optim,av_new,Tauchnitz,belyakov2018,aseev2019new}, many assumptions on the asymptotic behavior of $f,f_0,J$, and their gradients were considered.
+Under these assumptions, the solution $(\hjk{\psi},\hjk{\lambda})$ to \eqref{sys_psi}--\eqref{maxH} is determined by the following formula:

 As shown below in Example~\ref{aa}, condition \eqref{AK} may be inconsistent with system \eqref{sys_psi}, \eqref{maxH} corresponding to an overtaking optimal process when the gradient at the initial state of the limit of $\hjk{J}$ does not coincide with the limit of gradients of $\hjk{J}$ at this state.
 This commutativity as a basic hypothesis for deducing some transversality condition was considered, in particular, in \cite[(3.4)]{kami}.
-Under similar assumptions, the corresponding results in \cite{kr_as,kab,JDCS,optim,belyakov2018,KhlopinIMM2018,aseev2019new} do not imply the following corollary. \begin{corollary} Let a process $(\hjk{y},\hjk{u})$ be locally weakly uniformly overtaking optimal for problem \eqref{sys0_}--\eqref{sysK_} with $\mathcal{C}_{\infty}=\mathbb{X}$.
-Let there also exist a finite limit
+Under similar assumptions, the corresponding results in \cite{kr_as,JDCS,optim,belyakov2018,KhlopinIMM2018,aseev2019new,Tauchnitz2020} do not imply the following result. \begin{corollary} Under conditions $(H0)$--$(H6)$ let a process $(\hjk{y},\hjk{u})$ be locally weakly overtaking optimal for problem \eqref{sys0_}--\eqref{sysK_}.
+Assume also that $\hjk{y}(0)\in\internary\mathcal{C}_{\as}$; this holds in particular when $\mathcal{C}_{\infty}=\mathbb{X}$.
+Let there also exists a finite limit